gorillatravelservices/gorillablog-en/_pages/five.md

 * 7h30: Departure from hotel in Bukavu to the village of Miti
 * 8h15: Arrival to Miti village and visiting community activities:
        - Observing works with the traditional mill (flat stone) for grinding sorghum,
-       - Listening to the stories about meals with sorghum flour,
+       - Listening to the eternal stories about meals with sorghum flour,
-       - Observing games of sombi, dense to the rythm of the kihobe and likembe as local instruments
+       - Observing games of sombi, dance to the rythm of the kihobe and likembe as local instruments.
-* 10h00: Departure from Miti to Mahyuza for the thermal waters
+* 10h00: Departure from Miti to Mahyuza for the thermal waters.

 ## 2. Visiting Mahyuza themal water at Katana